terramate-io/terramate-docs/cli/code-generation/generate-hcl.md

 }
 ```

-The `[for ...]` and `{for ...}` expressions are evaluated as much as possible, which means the "for" is only kept in the generated code if it contains unknown variables.
+The expressions `[for ...]` and `{for ...}` are evaluated as much as possible, so the generated code only retains the "for" keyword if it includes unknown variables.

 See examples below: